Registration and coffee

 MT Hojgaard decision

-Concentrating on the standard forms, when do "fitness for purpose" obligations vitiate "reasonable care and skill" obligations and vice versa?
+Concentrating on the standard forms, when do "fitness for purpose" obligations vitiate "reasonable care and skill" obligations and vice versa (with reference to the MT Hojgaard decision)?

 Is there a solution?